KK100: Location

-It is currently the second tallest building in Shenzhen as well as being the 14th tallest building in the world.
+It is currently the second tallest building in Shenzhen, and the 14th tallest building in the world.
 It is the tallest building ever designed by a British architect.

 There is a water fountain in front of the building, and an observation deck near the top.

 In December 2011, the Emporis Skyscraper Award awarded the building a fourth place.

 The building has a height-width ratio of 9.5:1, thus becoming one of China's slimmest buildings.